What Are Tree Diagrams in Maths?

 Example 2

-From the text you can see that the trials are gender and colorblindness.
+From the text you can see that the trials are sex and colorblindness.
 That gives you the following possibilities:

-The trial regarding the gender of the baby has only two possible outcomes: Boy or girl.
+• The trial for the sex of the baby has two possible outcomes: Boy or girl.

-The trial regarding whether the baby is colorblind or not also has only two possible outcomes: Colorblind or not colorblind.
+• The trial for whether the baby is colorblind or not also has two possible outcomes: Colorblind or not colorblind.

-You already know the probabilities of both boy and girl, but you still only have the probability of the baby being colorblind.
-That means you have to find the probability of not-colorblind.
+You already know the probabilities of the baby being a boy or girl, but you still only have the probability of the baby being colorblind.
+That means you have to find the probability of not colorblind.
 Colorblind and not colorblind are complementary events, which gives you

 We find the probability:

-If you organize this in a tree diagram, it’s pretty apparent what you need to do, namely multiply the numbers along each branch with each other.
+If you organize this in a tree diagram, it’s pretty apparent what you need to do—namely, multiply the numbers along each branch by each other.
 The tree diagram ends up looking like this:

 Here are the calculations: